Prime Minister calls on police chief to rebuild trust among Jewish community

 Sir Mark has faced calls to resign from Mr Falter and former home secretary Suella Braverman, who has made no secret of her critical views of how the Metropolitan Police has dealt with protests.

-He is due to meet with Mayor of London Sadiq Khan on Monday to discuss “community relations”, and is also expected to meet Home Secretary James Cleverly.
+He met on Monday with Mayor of London Sadiq Khan, who said he has “full confidence” in Sir Mark, and Home Secretary James Cleverly.

 The Prime Minister told a Downing Street press conference: “I share the shock and the anger that many are feeling when they saw the clips over the weekend.